 Packing cubes are shaped in a rectangular shape and are perfect for stacking everything neatly into your suitcase.
 On the other hand, compression bags are better used for items that can get wrinkled and when you’re really short on space, like on a camping trip.
 The main idea is that you fold everything into your compression bag, and with the help of an additional zipper, squeeze everything tightly together, reducing the total volume of the bag by half.

 While packing cubes are better for staying organized in your luggage, compression bags let you fit your clothes into tighter spaces, like a backpack.

 I was amazed that actually a lot of people are using regular Ziploc bags to pack their clothes in luggage.
-By reading further, I can understand why… You can compress the bag with less air in it, they’re waterproof, and you don’t get the smelly odour of dirty clothes after the first week of travelling.
+By reading further, I can understand why… You can compress the bag with less air in it, they’re waterproof, and you don’t get the smelly odor of dirty clothes after the first week of traveling.

 To be frank, I’ve never used Ziploc bags for packing, and I feel that I never will.
 Here’s why.

 - By using Ziploc bags, your clothes get way more wrinkles than from packing cubes.

 - Overall, it’s just way messier to pack and unpack.
 With packing cubes, you got everything organized and neat.